tobias-weiss-ai-xr/opendesk-edu/docs/university-apps-concept.md

 Universities traditionally rely on a fragmented digital ecosystem: separate platforms for email, file sharing, collaboration, learning management, and video conferencing.
 This fragmentation creates friction for users, who must remember multiple URLs, credentials, and workflows.
 OpenDesk addresses this challenge by providing a **single portal** that unifies all these services under one roof.

-At the University of Marburg, we leverage OpenDesk’s **Nubus portal** as the central entry point.
+At the University of OpenDesk, we leverage OpenDesk’s **Nubus portal** as the central entry point.
 The portal federates access to all integrated applications via SSO, ensuring users can navigate seamlessly between services without repeated logins.
 This approach not only improves user experience but also reduces administrative overhead and enhances security.

 ---